raspberrypilearning/physical-computing-with-python/motors.md

     The motor should now be spinning in the opposite direction.

-1. To stop the motor, just make sure both motors are off:
+1. To stop the motor, just make sure both pins are off:

     ```python
     a.off()